Head Coach Nigel R Gray

 • 5 Time National Elite Long Course Team Member

-• 19 years (and counting) of racing experience as a Professional Multisport athlete
+• 23 years of racing experience as a Professional Multisport athlete

 • 3rd Place (top Canadian) Ironman Canada 2005 (8:42)